This publication is best viewed as a PDF.

 4-H Afterschool offers support and training materials, including this resource guide, to help leaders teach quality program activities.
 4-H Afterschool trains staff and volunteers, develops quality programs and creates communities of young people across America who are learning leadership, citizenship, and life skills.

 The 4-H club operates within the structure of the community-based organization that sponsors the after-school program.
-This 4-H Afterschool club approach works best when the goals of the two organizations are compatible and both have a shared sense of ownership.
+The 4-H Afterschool club approach works best when the goals of the two organizations are compatible and both have a shared sense of ownership.

 The implementation of the after-school program’s 4-H club component can take various forms.
 For example, 4-H may be offered on a particular day of the week, or selected projects may be offered.
 After-school educators may designate a specific time for club meetings, where youth say the 4-H pledge, officers lead and members make choices about activities to pursue.
-The person responsible for the 4-H club may be staff paid by Extension, staff of the organization (e.g., Boys and Girls Club) running the program, or a volunteer (adult or youth).* While starting 4-H clubs is a familiar part of the 4-H professional’s job, establishing a 4-H club in the after-school program setting may present new challenges because the after-school landscape has many varied program providers.
+The person responsible for the 4-H club may be staff paid by Extension/4-H, staff of the organization running the program (e.g., Boys and Girls Club), or a volunteer (adult and/or youth), or some combination.
+Starting 4-H clubs is a familiar part of the 4-H professional’s job.
+Establishing the 4-H club in the after-school program setting, however, may present some new challenges because the after-school landscape reveals many out-of-scholl program providers and considerable variation among existing programs despite common elements.

 Key Elements of 4-H Afterschool

-• Diversity in 4-H club membership and leadership.
+- Variety in 4-H club membership and leadership.

-• Shared leadership responsibilities among adults, youth and children.
+- Shared leadership responsibilities among adults, youth, and children.

-• A healthy balance between cooperation and competition among the 4-H club’s members.
+- A healthy balance between cooperation and competition among the 4-H club’s members.

 How to Use This Resource Guide

-• Chapter 5 highlights the key elements of assessing community assets.
+- Chapter 5 highlights the key elements of assessing community assets.

-• Chapters 6 and 7 cover the essential elements of positive youth development programming and developing effective youth and adult partnerships.
+- Chapters 6 and 7 cover the essential elements of positive youth development programming and developing effective youth and adult partnerships.

-• Chapter 8 covers planning for sustainability.
+- Chapter 8 covers planning for sustainability.

 Other Materials in the 4-H Afterschool Series